AstarNetwork/astar-docs/docs/use/how-to-guides/layer-1/governance/subsquare_guide.md

 <Figure caption="Voting - Part 2" src={require('/docs/use/img/21_Subsquare_voting/voting_2.png').default } width="100%" />

-Vote can be `aye` or `nay`, or can even be split between the two options if the user desires.
+Vote can be `Aye` or `Nay`, or can even be split between the two options if the user desires.

 The token amount to be used for voting needs to be specified, this is the amount that will be _locked_ for the duration of the referendum and more if the referendum passes in the favor of the users vote.
 E.g. voting `aye` for a referendum, and having it _fail_ will result in the tokens being immediately unlockable, without any waiting period.